muratk3n/thirdwave/en/README.md

 exploited by other people, and the victim / heroes are increasingly extremely young, just kids mostly. *The Maze*, *Hunger Games*, or the Deviant series.. *Ender's Game* has the enemy as alien, but the wars have gone to child level, which is sad.
+Surely the book predates the aughts but they must have picked that book to base a movie off of for a reason.

 ---